7 Skills Ecommerce Companies Need in a Design Agency

 1. Holistic View

-If you think design is just about visual design, think again.
+If you think design in ecommerce is just about visual design, think again.
 No matter how big or how small of a role that you plan for your agency to have, it is important that they have a holistic view of your business.
 They don’t have to DO everything, but they need to understand everything that you’re doing as a company so that they can design elements that fit.

 2. Business and Conversion Focus

 For an ecommerce business, you don’t just need a high quality visual design that is appealing to the eye and connects with your audience.
 You need a design that converts.
-There needs to be a balance between visual appearl and structure and functionality.
-At the end of the day, your website needs to be designed to sell, so make sure you design agency understands how to make customers convert.
+There needs to be a balance between visual appearance and structure and functionality.
+At the end of the day, your website needs to be designed to sell, so make sure your design agency understands how to make customers convert.

 3. Strategy Knowledge

-Your design agency must be able to translate your business needs into solutions that work.
+Your ecommerce design agency must be able to translate your business needs into solutions that work.
 This requires an understanding of basic business strategy, and ideally experience in business strategy themselves.
 Beware of the freelance designer who is focused on their love of design, but lacks a business focus.
 Your agency should be asking you questions about your business, your customer, your overall business goals and your goals for this specific design element before they even begin working.

 4. Branding Expertise